pagkly/Zed/Investopedia4/The Risks and Rewards of a Strategic Alliance.md

 ## Example of a Strategic Alliance

 The deal between Starbucks and Barnes&Noble is a classic example of a strategic alliance.
 Starbucks brews the coffee.
-Barnes&Noble stocks the books.
+Barnes&Noble [[Stocks|stocks]] the books.
 Both companies do what they do best while sharing the costs of space to the benefit of both companies.

 Strategic alliances can come in many sizes and forms: